Make sure the puppies get warm and dry as soon as possible after they are born.

 to protect her pups from harm and intruders.
 While she knows you, she can't control that "knee jerk" rush that adds stress into her system and onto the pups.
 Always have a quiet, private area to house mother and pups while she is still nursing her pups.

-Keep a close eye on mom.
-If she appears stressed or unable to settle and look comfortable, she may need to see the Vet.
+If the mom appears stressed or unable to settle and look comfortable, she may need to see the Vet.